eligosource/eventsourced/README.md

     // send event message to processor (will be journaled) processor !
 Message("foo")

-A first application application run will create an empty journal.
+A first application run will create an empty journal.
 Hence, no event messages will be replayed and the `processor` writes

     [processor] event = foo (1)